Finding Fanny

-Finding Fanny is a 2014 Indian English- language satirical road film directed and written by Homi Adajania and produced by Dinesh Vijan under Maddock Films and presented by Fox Star Studios.
+Finding Fanny is a 2014 Indian English-language satirical road film directed and written by Homi Adajania, produced by Dinesh Vijan under Maddock Films and presented by Fox Star Studios.
 Naseeruddin Shah, Dimple Kapadia, Pankaj Kapur, Deepika Padukone and Arjun Kapoor feature in prominent roles.
-The film is based on a road trip set in Goa and follows the journey of five dysfunctional friends who set out on a road trip in search of Fanny, the love-interest of Naseeruddin Shah.
+The film is based on a road trip set in Goa and follows the journey of five dysfunctional friends who set out on a road trip in search of Fanny, the love-interest of Shah's character.
 The film had its premiere in India on 1 September 2014 and was released worldwide on 12 September 2014.
-It was also selected to be screened at 19th Busan International Film Festival in October 2014.
+It was selected to be screened at the 19th Busan International Film Festival in October 2014.

 Plot

-Ferdie Pinto gets a letter at midnight and realises his one true love, Fanny Fernandes, never knew about his love for her.
-Angie, Ferdie's friend had married Gabo Eucharistica who died suddenly during wedding party.
-Ferdie and Angie set out to find Fanny with the help of her and Gabo's friend Savio Da Gama, Gabo's mother Rosie and unsavory artist Don Pedro Cleto Collaco.
-From the past, Savio has loved Angie and had stepped back after her and Gabo's marriage.
+Ferdie Pinto receives a letter at midnight and realises that his one true love, Fanny Fernandes, never knew how he felt about her.
+Angie, Ferdie's friend had married Gabo Eucharistica who died suddenly during a wedding party.
+Determined to find Fanny, Ferdie and Angie set out on a journey, joined by Savio Da Gama (a friend of both Angie and Gabo), Gabo’s mother Rosie, and the unsavory artist Don Pedro Cleto Collaco.
+In the past, Savio had loved Angie but stepped aside after she married Gabo.

 On the journey, Ferdie throws Rosie's cat out of the window by accident whilst sneezing as he is allergic; so to keep her unaware, he retrieves the dead cat and pretends that it is sleeping.
-They visit Fanny's old house and find a deranged Russian Vladimir who tells them Fanny sold him it 20 years ago and moved to Tivoli.
+They visit Fanny's old house and find a deranged Russian Vladimir who tells them Fanny sold him the house 20 years ago and moved to Tivoli.
 Ferdie tells Savio that Rosie's husband is not dead, but instead had run away to Madagascar with another woman, and Rosie had simply lied to the village for the sake of her pride.
 As they approach Tivoli, Ferdie thanks everyone for joining him on his journey – but unbeknownst to him, most of the other passengers have their own reasons for making the trip.
 Savio soon realizes that they have gone the wrong way, and are now in the state of Karnataka due to wrong navigation by Ferdie, who cannot read a map.
 When they run out of petrol, Ferdie volunteers to go and get some in the morning; so the group spends the night in the open field next to the road.
 Don Pedro tries to seduce Rosie into being a model for his painting, whilst Savio and Angie go away from the others to talk.
 Savio tells Angie that he does not have a big business in Mumbai as presumed, but rather he was a waiter for 5 years and is not wealthy.
 It is revealed that Angie only married Gabo because Savio never asked her, and she was in love with Savio as he was with her.
 He kisses her and she slaps him.
 They eventually talk and after realizing that they both still have feelings for each other, have sex that night.